plabayo/learn-rust-101/README.md

 If you want to ship on a more standard cloud platform such as _AWS_ you can learn to do so as part of practicing Rust using "[4.
 Study using the "Zero to Production in Rust" book](#4-study-using-the-zero-to-production-in-rust-book)".

+Finally, in the spirit of KISS, nothing wrong with deploying like this: <https://logankeenan.com/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes/>.